cal170/Assignment-5/README.md

 Execute the code to complete the data transformation and view construction.
 Examine the printed results and use the converted data as needed.

-Note
-This code does not require a complete database setup.
-It simulates data processing processes and view development using pandas DataFrames.
-Consider customising the code to interact with an actual database for real-world use.